-9. Provide a narrative detailing the roles and responsibilities, qualifications and appropriate licenses that each position must have to be hired by the organization and effectively perform the job function(s).
+9. Provide a narrative detailing the roles and responsibilities, qualifications and appropriate licenses that each position must have to be hired by the school's board of directors and effectively perform the job function(s).

 The Principal/School Administrator is responsible for carrying out the day-to-day operations of the school as well as managing staff and maintaining the educational environment as mandated by the state of NC and fully licensed in compliance with state law.